The Big Q of 2018: Why Toronto?

 That stereotypical Canadian humility has manifested itself in media to create a huge deficit here in terms of quality journalism/media that is F&B-focused or positive, with many consumers still not realising just how great the venues they have in their own backyard are, and so the struggle to reach those people is real and ever evolving for the whole community.

-So “why Toronto/Canada?” y’all ask, well the opportunities, quality of life and standard of the whole hospo game here is unreal and a real testament to those who’ve been leading the city to better and better things.
-The attention this city and country’s bars have received is a fraction of what it damn well deserves, and as the quality and volume continues to grow positively, we’re pumped to be here and become a part of that.
+So “why Toronto/Canada?” y’all ask, well the opportunities, quality of life and standard of the whole hospo game here is unreal and a result to those who’ve been leading the city to better and better things.
+The attention this city and country’s bars have received is a fraction of what it deserves, and as the quality and volume continues to grow positively, we’re pumped to be here and become a part of that.
 Despite many dick moves from those in power, the city’s drinking scene is alive and kicking and we believe Canadian bars will only increasingly be on the tip of everyone's tongues around the world for years to come.

 Don’t sleep on Toronto, cos the scene here is doing everything but that.